Attrition Rate Calculator

 Enter Your Data

-Input employee counts and departures for your selected period.
-Include all payroll employees and those on temporary leave, but exclude agency temporary workers and internal transfers.
+Enter the number of your employee for your selected period.
+Include all employees who are on payroll and those on temporary leave.
+But, exclude agency temporary workers and internal transfers.

 Frequently asked questions

-Visit our full FAQ page or get in touch with Frederic, our Customer Support Officer and Founder of PayrollRabbit.
+Visit our full FAQ page or get in touch with Frederic, Co-Founder of PayrollRabbit.

 What does employee turnover mean?